-The darkest of the original Star Wars trilogy, The Empire Strikes Back opens with a fantastic battle between the Rebels (the good guys) and Darth Vader’s Evil Empire in which rocket ships zip around armoured juggernauts resembling five-hundred-foot-tall camels on hydraulic legs with death-spitting tongues (pictured below).
+The darkest of the original Star Wars trilogy, The Empire Strikes Back opens with a fantastic battle between the Rebels (the good guys) and Darth Vader’s Evil Empire in which rocket ships zip around armoured juggernauts resembling five-hundred-foot-tall camels on hydraulic legs with death-spitting tongues (pictured above).

 The action never lags after that, and this sequel to Star Wars is more fun and more dazzling than the original.

 Officially the fifth episode in a planned nine-part series, The Empire Strikes Back opens at a dark time for the Rebellion.
-The Death Star was destroyed, but Darth Vader survived and has committed himself to crushing the Rebellion.
+The Death Star was destroyed, but Darth Vader survived and has committed himself to crush the Rebellion.

 Luke, Leia, Han and the rest are hiding out at a new base on the ice planet Hoth.
 Luke ventures out across the tundra and gets clobbered by a Yeti-like Wampa.
 While semi-conscious, Luke receives a message from the dead-but-not-departed Obi-Wan Kenobi, who tells Luke to seek out Jedi master Yoda in the Dagobah system.